Discovering New Outsourcing Opportunities

 assisted living, and nursing homes are likely to be the next big opportunities

 on the horizon.
-In the next couple of decades, the US will have 78 million aged people
+In the next couple of decades, the US India

 Introduction